Lots of news in the CPC Leadership race:

 … Former ministers and current MPs O’Toole, Raitt and Candice Bergen are weighing bids.”
 I think he should have added Andrew Scheer to that list.

 Winnipeg doctor Dan Lindsay, Vancouver venture capitalist Rick Peterson and communication consultant Adrienne Snow (who is fundraising for a leadership bid) have also expressed interest.”

 So, where does that lead Rona Ambrose and Michelle Rempel?
 Have both decided that it will be nearly impossible to unseat Prime Minister Justin Trudeau in 2019 and that their best option is to wait until after the 2019 election and challenge for the leadership, then, as the proven, but still “fresh” new faces?

-There has been considerable media speculation that both have ambitions post 2019, and that both want (and expect) a highly visible front bench post under the next leader, and that both need to work on their French and their support in Quebec, and that Ms Rempel, at least, is the “future” of the of the Conservative Party.
+There has been considerable media speculation that both have ambitions post-2019, and that both want (and expect) a highly visible front bench post under the next leader, and that both need to work on their French and their support in Quebec, and that Ms Rempel, at least, is the “future” of the Conservative Party.